 In 2014 I decided I wanted to add a new challenge to my plate — to become an adjunct professor.
 Being with a group of students for an entire semester, to teach them everything I know (or a big chunk of what I know), was an incredibly exciting idea.

 After a lot of hustling and reaching out, I nabbed adjunct professor roles at two schools, LIM College and School of Visual Arts.
-In both classes I cover topics like social media, networking, resumes and cover letters, and building an online portfolio.
+Two years later I started teaching at Fashion Institute of Technology.
+In all the classes I teach, I cover topics like social media, networking, resumes and cover letters, and building an online portfolio.

 At professor training for LIM College